What is an ankle fracture?

-An ankle occurs when one or more than one bone that makes up the ankle joint — and possibly its ligaments — breaks at or near the joint.
+An ankle fracture occurs when one or more than one bone that makes up the ankle joint—and possibly its ligaments—breaks at or near the joint.

 The ankle joint (also known as the talocrural joint) is the first weight-bearing joint in the body.
-Its health is key for human locomotion and balance.
+Its health is key for the body's movements and balance.
 The ankle and surrounding area is composed of:

 - The tibia (the shinbone, which carries 90 percent of the weight load the lower leg takes on)